Irakli Garibashvili: Appointment

 Nika Melia, chairman of the United National Movement party, was accused of organizing mass violence during the anti-government protests in 2019.
 When Melia declined to pay a $12,000 bail, a Georgian court ruled that Melia should be detained before his trial.
 In response, prime minister Giorgi Gakharia said the court's ruling was "unlawful", and on 18 February, Gakharia resigned over the decision to detain Melia.
+The ruling Georgian Dream party supported Garibashvili to replace Gakharia, and the Parliament voted 89–2 to appoint Garibashvili on 22 February.
 Melia was arrested while at United National Movement party headquarters on 23 February.
-The ruling Georgian Dream party supported Garibashvili to replace Gakharia, and the Parliament voted 89–2 to appoint Garibashvili on 22 February.